Grease interceptor cleaning in columbus

 Columbus Grease Interceptor Cleaning

-Columbus OH Grease Interceptor Cleaning
+Grease Interceptor Cleaning Services in Columbus

 One everyday misunderstanding we hear a lot is that grease traps and grease interceptors are the same.
 Although both these units perform the same valuable job of trapping grease, they differ in several ways.
 A grease trap is installed underneath the sink, while grease interceptors are often found underground outside your kitchen.
 Large commercial kitchens or kitchens that use a lot of greases are required to install grease interceptors, which have a larger capacity of 750 to 4000 gallons.
 Smaller commercial kitchens, though, can install grease traps that have low capabilities, but this is something only the authorities can determine.